MS-Jahan/GreenX/GreenX App Source/README.md

 GreenX app is coded in the Kivy framework which is a well-known framework for creating cross-platform apps in Python.
 We chose Kivy for the cross-platform compatibility.
 But later it turned out that it was a bad idea, sadly.

-The apk in the release section is usable at present as I’ve disabled the specific database API key.
+The apk in the release section is unusable at present as I’ve disabled the specific database API key.

 In order to run the app, one should have a project and a realtime database in firebase.
 [Here](https://kivy.org/doc/stable/gettingstarted/installation.html) are the instructions from the official Kivy documentation to run Kivy.